 - Prepare zucchini.
 Cut off the stem ends and then with a small pairing knife cut out a pyramid shaped piece of zucchini.
 These will act as “stoppers” to keep the filling from falling out.
 Set aside.
 With a spoon or butter knife begin to carefully cut through the zucchini, being careful not to pierce and break the skin.
 (If you do…it’s really not the end of the world).
 Follow the same procedure for the eggplant.
 Place the zucchini and eggplant shells in a bowl, cover with boiling water for approximately 10 minutes.
 Finely chop the zucchini and eggplant innards and measure.
 You will need a total of 2 cups.
-If you fall short (which you likely will), shed some zucchini and finely chop some eggplant until you reach the desired amount of 2 cups.
+If you fall short (which you likely will), shred some zucchini and finely chop some eggplant until you reach the desired amount of 2 cups.

 - To prepare filling, heat olive oil in a large pot and add onion.
 Cook over medium heat for approximately 5 minutes and until the onion is softened, being careful not to burn it.

 - Combine the parsley, garlic, green onions, dill, shredded and chopped zucchini and eggplant, crushed tomatoes, rice, salt and pepper in a bowl.
 Stir well to combine, add to the pot with onions and cook until just heated through.
 Remove from heat and set aside.